eliranwong/toolmate/README.md

 - support current LetMeDoIt AI equivalent features
 - devlops strategies plugin framework to execute multi-step generation or task execution
 - run with common computer hardwares with reasonable and affordable cost

-# In Testing Stage; Not for Production Yet

-Please kindly note that the project is still in testing phrase.
-It is not for production yet.

 ## For Testing and Contributions